-What if a Disclosure Notice is returned with something on it (ie conviction, caution or reprimand)?
+What if a Disclosure Certificate is returned with something on it (ie conviction, caution or reprimand)?

 The action required is dependent upon the nature of the conviction and the post or programme applied for.
 Specific instructions on how to proceed should be sought from either:

 - Jack Boyd (Director of Human Resources and Countersignatory) for Staff applications